mjschust/conformal-blocks/readme.txt

   now contained in a single module, and most methods now accept tuples or lists of integers in place of Weight or IrrRep objects
 - The module is now a Cython module
+V0.21: Added code to compute divisors for non-symmetric bundles.